 Collectively, the association is working on developing natural pest-control methods, as well as implementing a strategy for further improving overall cup quality.

-Cupping notes: Citrus, chocolate, sweet and juicy.
+Cupping notes: Chocolate, tropical fruits, sweet and juicy.
+Citric acidity, good body.